 - We have procedures in place that will ensure we can still arrange a funeral with you, even If you are affected by COVID-19 or you are self-isolating.
 Please call us to discuss your requirements.

 - If you have a funeral plan – nothing changes with how it is used or what it covers.
 There may be some limitations imposed in some areas of the service in order for us to adhere to the latest government guidelines.

 - We will do our utmost to provide you with the funeral service that you want.
 However, there will be some areas where restrictions based upon government guidelines may be in place.
-For example, services should be limited to 30 people, however, in some service locations the maximum number of mourners who can attend may be curtailed by the size of the premises.
 We will provide you with clear guidance on what is possible during any arrangements.

 Caring for someone who has died with COVID-19: